ga-wdi-lessons/react-intro/readme.md

 ## What is ReactJS?

+React is a library used to craft modern day UI and create views for a the front-end in web, client and native applications.
+* **Selling Point:** By modeling small compatible components that focus on just rendering a view, we as developers can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity, and readability.

 ### Some History (10 / 10)
 The first thing most people hear about React is "Facebook uses it."
-* Recently went open-source.
+* Went open source in May 2013.
-* Born out of their frustration with the traditional MVC model and how.
+* Born out of Facebook's frustration with the traditional MVC model and how...
   * Re-rendering something meant re-rendering everything (or just a lot).
   * That had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy.
-* So they found a creative way to tackle this that flips the Javascript MVC on its head and, in a way, shakes up everything you guys have learned about front-end web development in class so far.

 Here's a taste of what React is all about: [https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510)

 ### React in the MVC (5 / 10)
-This week you were introduced to the Javascript MVC model.
+How does React fit into the Javascript MVC model?
 * **React only concerns our "Views".**
   * What does "view" mean in Javascript?
 Compared to Rails?
   * Visual representations of our models - not the entire page.